Will-Stahl/distributed_systems_projects/Project_3/README.md

 ### PeerNode

 Runs the command line interface as well as implements `PeerNodeInterface` for inter-peer communication.
 Thus its remote methods are `Find` and `Download`, `GetLoad` and `Ping`.
-The handlers for command line input eventually call these methods depending on the input, or remote methods on the tracker.
+The handlers for command line input eventually call these methods depending on the input or remote methods on the tracker.
 On startup, this class reads its file list into a data structure, joins the server, and updates the server on its files list.
 It finally starts a thread that listens for command line input.
 When attempting to handle a download request in particular, there are mechanisms to handle corrupt content and unreachable peers.
 To make a download request, it uses `Find` to determine which peers can share the file (the peer does not track state from `Find` between commands).
 Then, it sorts the peers based on our latency-load function and attempts downloading from peers in that order.
 It will re-attempt a peer if there is corruption or a `RemoteException` before moving on to the next peer.
 The latency-load function simply multiplies the known latency with a call to `GetLoad`, which creates a "ping" index on which to sort the peers.
 Multiplication was chosen so that load and latency can have an equal contribution to the sorting.